-&lt;sup>39"West Bengal: BJP accuses TMC govt of resorting to appearement politics," Indian Express, April 24, 2017.
+39. "West Bengal: BJP accuses TMC govt of resorting to appeasement politics," Indian Express, 24 April 2017.

-$^{40}$ In Appendix Table S11 we show that p-values and standard errors are nearly identical when using cluster-bootstrapped standard errors.
+40. In Appendix Table S11, we show that p-values and standard errors are nearly identical when using clusterbootstrapped standard errors.

-&lt;sup>41High-contact for Hindus is defined by their assignment to equal-share teams, while for Muslims, it is defined by their assignment to teams with eight Hindus and two Muslims.
-Some theory and evidence suggests that 50:50 group proportions may be particularly bad for intergroup relations (e.g. Anderberg et al. 2024).
+41. High-contact for Hindus is defined by their assignment to equal-share teams, while for Muslims, it is defined by their assignment to teams with eight Hindus and two Muslims.
+Some theory and evidence suggests that 50:50 group proportions may be particularly bad for intergroup relations (e.g. Anderberg et al., 2024).
 In Appendix Figure S15, we reconceptualize the treatment along these lines, and simply examine the effect of assignment to equal-share teams, though we find null results in the pooled sample.

-$^{42}$ More formally, assuming linear effects of intergroup contact, the 0.42 $\sigma$ coefficient implies an effect of 0.42/3 for each 10 percentage points increase in collaborative contact.
+42. More formally, assuming linear effects of intergroup contact, the $0.42\sigma$ coefficient implies an effect of 0.42/3 for each 10 percentage points increase in collaborative contact.
 Assuming zero collaborative contact in the control group, and the fraction of outgroup team members as the extent of collaborative contact for the campers, the estimated effect of the camp on collaborative contact is 42 percentage points.
-The effect of the camps that come through intergroup contact is then $(0.42/3)4.2 = 0.59\sigma$ .
-In this sense, the effect of contact can fully account for the 0.39 $\sigma$ effect of the camps.
-The mediated effect of contact is smaller if we assume that the control group experienced some collaborative contact, but this effect can still fully account for the effect of the camps provided that the control group has collaborative contact of less than 14% of contact when contact is adversarial (Lowe 2021), or when contact involves the presence of the outgroup without any actual social interaction (Enos 2014).
-We elaborate on this finding in Section 6, where we show that the negative effects of contact are driven by Hindu boys.
+The effect of the camps that come through intergroup contact is then $(0.42/3) 4.2 = 0.59\sigma$ .
+In this sense, the effect of contact can fully account for the $0.39\sigma$ effect of the camps.
+The mediated effect of contact is smaller if we assume that the control group experienced some collaborative contact, but this effect can still fully account for the effect of the camps provided that the control group has collaborative contact of less than 14%.

-&lt;sup>43We note one limitation of this analysis: without any single-religion teams, we cannot directly test for the mediating role of the extensive margin of contact.
+43. We note one limitation of this analysis: without any single-religion teams, we cannot directly test for the mediating role of the extensive margin of contact.